 The default Workspaces configuration includes a Process space for reviewing applications, complete with a List page and a Details page.
 These pages are configured with features that help to make processing applications fast and efficient.

 The List page in the Process space includes all of the standard features of a Workspaces List page.

 To learn about these standard features, click the links above or see Understanding the Workspaces List Page.

-The Process space's List page displays a list of tasks from the selected queue taking into consideration the current view and any active search, filter and sort options.
+The Process space's List page displays a list of tasks from the selected queue, taking into consideration the current view and any active search, filter and sort options.
+Each row in the item list corresponds to a single task, showing a set of pre-configured data items in columns including an SLA indicator that identifies how application processing is progressing against the SLA conditions.
 The name of the active queue is displayed in the Queue selector, and the name of the current view is highlighted in the View selector.
 The list of tasks displayed can be further refined using the filter and sort options.
 Filtering restricts which tasks are displayed in the list, and sorting determines the order that tasks appear in the list.
 To learn more about these options, see Filter the Item List and Sort the Item List.

 Once you've found the task you're interested in, you can select it in the item list to perform an action on it.
 To learn about the available actions, see Process Actions below.

 The Details page in the Process space supports all of the standard features of a Workspaces Details page.
 It displays comprehensive information about the selected application and its tasks, and provides access to the actions for processing applications.
 This includes: